 I love gadgets, specifically kitchen gadgets.
-I love finding the perfect tool for the right job.
-I like Martha Stewart because she’s legendary for producing a gadget for every conceivable need, and she’s pretty good at it.
+Especially at this time of year, I love finding the perfect tool for the right job.
+Like Martha Stewart, I’m looking for a gadget for every conceivable kitchen need.

-I’m not a millionaire like Martha, but I like having the tools I need for the job.
-One tool I won’t give up is one I use for my giving – my donor-advised-fund (DAF).
+I’m not a millionaire like Martha, but I like having the tools I need for the job too.
+I even have a tool for generosity – my donor-advised-fund (DAF).
 It makes generosity easier … and more rewarding.
-It’s the perfect tool for my giving.
-It works for millionaires, yes, but it works for my giving too.
+It’s the perfect tool for charitable giving.
+It works for millionaires, yes, but it works for me too.

 So, what is a DAF?